johnbrandle/Socrates/README.md

 Socrates currently allows only one user account per installation.
 In order to register a second time, "/Socrates" in your user directory will need to be cleared (append &clear to the url for the web version).

 ## License
-Socrates is initially released under the Business Source License 1.1, which will transition to a more permissive license after a predefined period.
+Socrates is released under the Business Source License 1.1, which will transition to a more permissive license after a predefined period.
 See [LICENSE](LICENSE) for more details.